mathias-ws/prog2005-assignment1/README.md

 ## Uniinfo
 The uniinfo endpoint can be used to find information about a university with some country information.
-You can search for all universities within a given country, just for the name or for both.
+You can search for all universities within a given country, just for the name or for both the name and the country.

 ### Request
 The uniinfo endpoint can be used either based on university name or country name or both.